zaraazrn/Ctrl-Bugs-/README.md

 ## Installation

 1. Download or clone this repository
-2. Add your custom icon files to the `icons/` directory:
-   - `icon16.png` (16x16 pixels)
-   - `icon48.png` (48x48 pixels)
-   - `icon128.png` (128x128 pixels)
-3. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-4. Enable "Developer mode" in the top right
+3. Enable "Developer mode" in the top right
-5. Click "Load unpacked" and select the extension folder
+4. Click "Load unpacked" and select the extension folder
-6. The extension icon will appear in your browser toolbar
+5. The extension icon will appear in your browser toolbar

 ## Usage